madAle/api_recipes/README.md

 ## Usage

-... in progress.
+Help needed.

 In the meantime take a look at the ``` examples ``` folder.
 Thank you.

 ## TODO

-* Write specs
+* Write specs (I know... this code has been wrote down on a hurry so please do not beat me)
 * Write a good Usage
 * Add more examples
+* Add documentation
 * Delete this TODO section

 ## Contributing